BorisDudkin/FinTech_Module_20_JointSavingsAccount_Solidity/README.md

 - Compiling and Deploying the Contract:<br/>

-  - Once the smart contract is written, we compile it and make sure there are no errors occur in our code (the compilation is accompanied by a green check sign):<br/>
+  - Once the smart contract is written, we compile it and make sure there are no errors that occur in our code (the success is confirmed by the green check sign):<br/>
     ![compile](Execution_Results/compiled.JPG)<br/>
-  - We click the Deploy button to deploy our smart contract, and then confirm that it successfully deployed:<br/>
+  - We choose the virtual environment and click the Deploy button to deploy our smart contract, and then confirm that it is successfully deployed:<br/>
     ![compile](Execution_Results/deployed.JPG)<br/>

 - Interacting with the Deployed Smart Contract:<br/>